 What is a cochlear implant?

 A cochlear implant is not a hearing aid.
 It is the most successful example of a bionic device interfacing with the human brain.
 It replaces the cochlea, a special sensory organ, with an implant that provides electronic sensations to the hearing nerve or auditory nerve found in the inner ear.
 This is the portion of the device that is surgically placed during a 1-2 hour outpatient surgery.
-This internally implanted device communicates wirelessly across the skin with an internally placed speech processor which has a battery, microphone, and electronics to convert sound to an electronic signal that is then transmitted via an FM antenna to the internally implanted device.
+This internally implanted device communicates wirelessly across the skin with an externally placed speech processor which has a battery, microphone, and electronics to convert sound to an electronic signal that is then transmitted via an FM antenna to the internally implanted device.
 If the child has profound hearing loss at birth, habilitative services as well as continued and close follow up with Audiology are absolutely important to ensure success with the cochlear implant in order to achieve speech and language skills associated with enhanced sound and speech perception with the cochlear implant.

 Therefore, the cochlear implant bypasses the non-functioning hair cells of the inner ear to electrically stimulate the auditory nerve.
 The signal is then sent to the higher processing cells in the brain to provide enhanced sound and speech understanding.